A Gorgon’s Tale: Mythographia

 Reclaiming the mythology

-My quest to reclaim the story of Medusa from our Roman friends and return her to her proto-origins may be in vain.
+My quest to reclaim the story of Medusa from our Roman friends and return her to her Greek origins is probably in vain.
 But as we walk through the icy halls of the Gorgon — using our mirrors to guide the way — we might yet catch a glimpse of her as she really is.
+Fearsome, certainly.
+But offering us a vision of our own fertile power and the untameable wildness we come from.